Mellon Fellowship of Scholars in the Humanities

 • Fellows are required to teach two courses during each year of their participation in the program.
 Stanford is on a quarter system, so every fellow will have at least one term per year without a teaching obligation.

-• Fellows are also expected to be active participants in the cohort of fellows, attending weekly meetings at which presentations of current work and discussions of intellectual and professional matters of interest to the group are offered.
+• Fellows are expected to be active participants in the Mellon cohort, attending weekly meetings to provide feedback on current work and engage in discussions.

 Application Process